WTW-IM/es-components/src/components/base/icons/Icon.md

 </pre>

 You can find these fonts in the `public/webfonts` folder where you installed es-components (e.g. `npm_modules/es-components/public/webfonts`).
-You'll likely want to copy them into your own projects `public` folder.
+You'll likely want to copy them into your own project's `public` folder.